monk-io/docs/docs/lifecycle/cluster-switch-1.md

 title: "Switch Clusters"
 ---

 You can have multiple Monk clusters at any given time but you can manage just one at a time.
-When you're working with a cluster, you're essentially joining the cluster as a member from youor local machine.
+When you're working with a cluster, you're essentially joining the cluster as a member from your local machine.

 Monk introduces `exit` and `switch` commands which make it possible to hop between clusters.
 You can also join somebody else's cluster if they add you as an admin and as long as you have their _Monkcode_